bugii/workspace-picker-plugin/README.md

 ### Direct Workspace Switching

 If you have Project that you often want to switch to, you can use this helper method to bind it to a wezterm shortcut directly in the wezterm config.
+To make it use the proper tabs/panes configuration, ensure that the path you pass into the function matches with the path specified in the config.

 ```lua
 config.keys = {